openclimatefix/nowcasting_forecast/README.md

 #### models.py
 All models are in `nowcasting_forecast.database.models.py`.
-The diagram below shows how the different table are connected.
+The diagram below shows how the different tables are connected.

 ![Models](diagram.png)